PG&E : Top U.S. utility PG&E says it is preparing bankruptcy filing | MarketScreener

 The company's shares tumbled 55 percent in early trading.

-PG&E faces widespread litigation, government investigations and liabilities that could potentially reach $30 billion (£23.3 billion), according to the company, accounting for damage from fires last year and in 2017.
+PG&E faces widespread litigation, government investigations and liabilities that could potentially reach $30 billion, according to the company, accounting for damage from fires last year and in 2017.

 PG&E, the biggest power company in the United States with customers, said it planned to file for bankruptcy protection around Jan.
 29, and was giving employees a 15-day notice to employees to comply with California law.